hypo69/hypo/pytest/gemini - set 1/en/product/product_fields/product_fields.md

 **Crucial Next Steps for Complete Testing:**

 * **More Properties:** Add tests for *all* properties and their potential edge cases.
-* **Complex Properties (Dictionaries):** The example tests now demonstrate how to correctly access and validate dictionaries returned by properties.
+* **Complex Properties (Dictionaries):** The example tests now demonStarte how to correctly access and validate dictionaries returned by properties.
 Create similar tests for properties like `description`, `description_short`, and `images_urls` to validate the structure of the returned dictionaries.
 * **Method Tests:** Write tests that verify the behavior of the methods (like `_payload`) within the class.
 Include tests for error conditions and edge cases in those methods.
 * **Dependency Injection:** The tests currently assume the external `gs.path.src` variable exists and is correctly configured.
 Make sure your tests are *independent* of these external factors—consider if these variables need to be injected as fixtures for more robust tests.
 * **Mock External Dependencies:** If the code interacts with external systems (e.g., file I/O, databases, APIs), mock these dependencies with `pytest-mock` for isolation and control.